Agent Desk guide

 If you’re using automatic queue dispatching with priority band busy limits, the agent availability only reflects an agent’s availability status for priority 1 requests.

-If automatic queue dispatching is active, agents can change their availability status independently of their online status. for more information, see automatic queue dispatching.
+If automatic queue dispatching is active, agents can change their availability status independently of their online status. for more information, see automatic request dispatching.

 If you don’t want visitors to see the availability of your agents, you can disable availability badges.